 LendingClub business loans

 LendingClub doesn’t provide loan funds on its own, rather it matches small business owners with individual investors who provide the capital you need.

 You can borrow between $5,000 and $300,000, and repayment terms range from one to five years.

 The lender’s APRs range from 9.77% to 35.98%, depending on your creditworthiness and the loan terms, and that rate includes the LendingClub’s origination fee of 1.99% to 8.99%.
 To get a loan, you’ll need to have a credit score of at least 600 and no bankruptcies or tax liens on your credit report.

 You’ll also need to have been in business for a year or more, plus at least $50,000 in annual revenue.

 As you research short-term business loans, you may come up with other questions about the process and what’s available.
 Here are some common questions we found from business owners like you, along with their answers.

 Can I get short-term business loans with bad credit?

 Yes, it is possible to qualify for a short-term business loan with bad credit.
 In fact, some of the lenders we’ve covered above will work with you despite having a less-than-perfect credit score.

-That said, it’s important to keep in mind that having bad credit could mean paying sky-high interest rates.
+That said, it’s important to keep in mind that having bad credit could mean paying higher interest rates and fees.
 So if you have time to build your credit or cheaper alternatives are available, consider those first.